samuelmgaines/ranking-algorithm/README.md

 Now, let $r_1=2$ and $r_2=1$.
 The game between $c_1$ and $c_2$ is now inconsistent with score $1$.
 The game between $c_1$ and $c_3$ is inconsistent with score $r_3 - 2$.
 The total inconsistency score here is $1 + (r_3 - 2) = r_3 - 1$.

-Notice that in $1$, both rankings are equally consistent.
+Notice that in $(1)$, both rankings are equally consistent.
 However, I propose that a better ranking, when magnitude of inconsistency is equivalent, should then minimize the number of inconsistencies.
+This is certainly the precedent set in many rankings to prioritize head-to-head results.
 In this case, letting $r_1=1$ and $r_2=2$ should be preferred so the game between $c_1$ and $c_2$ is a consistent one with the ranking.

 This can be achieved by not only tracking the sizes of each inconsistency, but also the number of inconsistencies.
 Therefore, our new objective function is the sum of all game inconsistency scores plus the number of inconsistent games.
-Equivalently, we can just add $1$ to each inconsistent game to form a new game inconsistency score, $max(0, r_j - r_i + 1) for game (c_i, c_j).
+Equivalently, we can just add $1$ to each inconsistent game to form a new game inconsistency score, $max(0, r_j - r_i + 1)$ for game $(c_i, c_j)$.
 Indeed, if $r_i > r_j$, then the game still has score $0$.

 This can also be confirmed with our previous example.
 Letting $r_1 = 1$ and $r_2 = 2$ gives total inconsistency score $0 + (r_3 - 1 + 1) = r_3$.
 On the other hand, letting $r_1 = 2$ and $r_2 = 1$ gives total inconsistency score $(2 - 1 + 1) + (r_3 - 2 + 1) = r_3 + 1$.
 The first rank assignment now has a lower inconsistency score, as desired.